cedricwalter/cedricwalter.github.io/_posts/gaming/_disabled/ps3/2008-09-22-little-big-planet-wallpaper-and-goodies.md

 Little Big Planet wallpaper and game insight I’ve never seen before…
 All credit to their authors,

-# UPDATE**: original size of wallpaper now online, were reduced previously during the transfer.
+# UPDATE: original size of wallpaper now online, were reduced previously during the transfer.

 Attention: for broadband user only, 14 MB of pictures